royerlab/dexp/README.md

 ```
 Usage: dexp info [OPTIONS] INPUT_PATH

+  Retrieves all available information about the dataset.

 Options:
   --help  Show this message and exit.

 ```

 ## copy:
 ```
 Usage: dexp copy [OPTIONS] INPUT_PATH

+  Copies a dataset in ZARR format or CC format.
+Slicing, projection and
+  channel selection are available.

 Options:
   -o, --output_path TEXT